ran-huang/update-member-list/README.md

 1. Clone this repo.

 2. Download three JSON files from [PingCAP metabase collection 250](https://meta.pingcap.net/collection/250).
-Put the three file in the same directory of this repo, and name them as follows:
+Put the three files in the same directory of this repo, and name them as follows:

     - `pr_all_file.json`: all pull requests merged in 4 docs repos
     - `pr_1_year.json`: pull requests merged in 4 docs repos with the past 1 year